cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 .. note::

-   For more comprehensive information about searching, see the :doc:`SEARCH <searches>` documentation.
+   After performing a traditional LDAP Search operation with a SYNC strategy you get back a collection of Entries in the ``entries`` property of the Connection object.
+This collection behaves as the Entries collection of a Reader cursor.
+For more comprehensive information about the Search operation, see the :doc:`SEARCH <searches>` documentation.
+An Entry in the ``emtries`` collection can be modified converting it to a Writable one and applying modifications to it as described in the next chapter.